Facial electrolysis marathon session for trans women

-- Another advantage of the intensive program is that you have to let your facial hair grow only once per clearing session instead of once every week for a normal 1-2 hour session.
+- Another advantage of the marathon program is that you have to let your facial hair grow only once per clearing session instead of once every week for a normal 1-2 hour session.

 - The pain pump makes the treatment tolerable.
-If it still hurts too much for you we can inject local anesthesia which will make it pain-free.
+If it still hurts too much for you we can inject local anaesthesia which will make it pain-free.

 - Electrologists trained and experienced in killing beard hairs of trans women.
 At 2pass Clinic we are obsessed with 2 things: no scarring and a high killing rate.

 In the video below we'll talk about the advantages more extensively.
 Mind you: the 6 months time frame is for the average beard SHADOW.
 Total treatment time is longer.

 Find an infographic here about the different programs.